Robin Imse

 We’ll touch on some difficult topics like slavery, war with the Native Americans, and the Reign of Terror.
 I aim to be accurate without being gratuitous.
 Some books include descriptions of prisoner ships and epidemics.
 Please keep this in mind for sensitive students.

 Homework: There is a LOT of reading in this class.
 The majority of the homework is reading novels that correlate with the time period we’re discussing in class.
-Homework will also involve vocabulary work, map work, and some projects.
-A few presentations will be done throughout the year as well.
+Homework will also involve vocabulary work, map work, and 2-3 projects/presentations per semester.

 Books we’ll be reading: